How To Fluff Pillows and Cushions

 The Great Debate: How to Fluff Throw Pillows.

 To achieve the chopped pillow look, fluff your feather or down-filled pillow and use a chopping motion to create an indented V shape in the middle.
-Zhush the pillow a bit by holding onto the points of each ‘ear’ until you reach your desired shape.
+Zhush the pillow by holding onto the points of each 'ear' until you reach your desired shape.
 These chopped pillows can help a room look neat and tidy.
 With their perfectly plumped and contrived shape, they add extra interest and sophistication to a space.
-Basically, they represent the thought and care you’ve put into creating a comfortable and stylish space.
+Basically, they represent the thought and care you've put into creating a comfortable and stylish space.
+We think the Gabriola Pillow and Lucca Pillow look especially nice with a firm chop.

-We would be doing our readers a disservice if we didn’t mention there are diehard pillow chopping protestors.
-They believe the karate chopped look is too ‘perfect’ and manipulated.
-If you find yourself nodding along, you’re probably more into the natural throw pillow plumping look.
-A gentle fluff of your favorite pillows is all you need to feel on top of the world.
-The pillow world.
+We would be doing our readers a disservice if we didn't mention there are diehard pillow-chopping protestors.
+They believe the karate-chopped look is too 'perfect' and manipulated.
+If you find yourself nodding along, you're probably more into the natural throw pillow plumping look.
+If we’re being honest, some pillows just look better without a chop, like the Ren Pillow or Grilo Pillow, for instance.
+If this resonates with you, then by all means — gently fluff your favorite pillows sans chop.

 Remember: whichever pillow fluffing style you prefer, you were born this way.